Your July Horoscope Is Here — & You're Going To Feel Very Different

 Taurus Sun & Rising:

 Money talks, Taurus, but this month, it’s singing a whole new tune.
-Uranus, the planet of radical change, will leave your sign on 7/7 after a seven year stay, and enter Gemini for four months, activating your income and values sector for the first time since the 1940s, and you’ll feel the tremors immediately.
+Uranus, the planet of radical change, will leave your sign on 7/7 after a seven-year stay and enter Gemini for four months, activating your income and values sector for the first time since the 1940s, and you’ll feel the tremors immediately.
 This July through November preview is not just about sudden shifts in your finances, but in what you value about yourself.
-You may wake up realizing you’re done tolerating underpaid work or investing your energy into what doesn’t reciprocate.
+You may wake up realising you’re done tolerating underpaid work or investing your energy into what doesn’t reciprocate.
 Financial freedom looks diﬀerent now — not just more, but better aligned.
 Let abundance be your rebellion.

 The Capricorn full moon on July 10th shines in your sector of exploration, making it an ideal time to widen your world.
 You may be closing out a chapter related to travel, education, or publishing, and it’s time to integrate the lessons.
 If something you’ve believed for a long time suddenly feels outdated, trust that inner shift.
 This lunation wants you to own your wisdom and know that you don’t have to stay loyal to old versions of yourself just because they helped you survive.